ornladios/ADIOS2/docs/user_guide/source/introduction/nutshell.rst

 #. **Commitment:** ADIOS2 is committed to the HPC community, releasing a new version every 6 months.

-*ADIOS2 is funded by the Department of Energy as part of the* `Exascale Computing Program <https://www.exascaleproject.org>`_.
+*ADIOS2 is funded by the Department of Energy as part of the* `Exascale Computing Project <https://www.exascaleproject.org>`_.

 ************************
 What ADIOS2 is and isn't